NOAA-GFDL/SHiELD_physics/README.md

 # SHiELD_physics

-The source contained herein reflects the 202305 release of the SHiELD_physics from GFDL.
+The source contained herein reflects the main branch of the SHiELD_physics from GFDL.

 SHiELD_physics contains the infrastructure and physical parameterizations used within the SHiELD atmosphere model.